Last Updated on Aug 24th, 2023 by Ankita Awasthi, Leave a Comment

-Standing firm in the metropolitan area of Chicago, the O’Hare International Airport is not just shining bright on the biggest airports of the US but is also one of the busiest US airports.
+Standing firm in the metropolitan area of Chicago, the O’Hare International Airport is not just shining bright among the biggest airports in the US but is also one of the busiest US airports.

 Currently, this airport comprises 15 runways, seven completely functional, and the other eight under construction for future functionality.

-The airport has a surface area of 30.9 square kilometers and is the most preferred airport amongst all in
+The airport has a surface area of 30.9 square kilometers and is the most preferred airport among all in

-In totality, there are four terminals at the premises, and it is famous for being the largest airport in North America.
+In totality, there are four terminals on the premises, and it is famous for being the largest airport in North America.

 John F Kennedy is New York’s biggest airport and stands ninth in the list of biggest airports in the US.